 If fans are disappointed with the lack of lavish sets and dance-heavy videos, then no fear.
 With sharks, hot cars and tributes to many of Spears’ former dance numbers, the video for “Work B**ch” makes up for it.

 For Spears’ first time co-writing each and every track, the album isn’t necessarily bad.
 While it’s lovely to get a glimpse into Spears’ personal thoughts and feelings, the songs do fall a bit flat.
 One possibility is Spears simply does not have the vocal strength that rival pop-stars, like Beyonce and Christina Aguilera, possess; both of whom have the ability to bring audiences to tears with their ballads.
 Both have also released songs that are more stripped-down, like Aguilera’s classic tear-jerker “Hurt” and Beyonce’s “If I Were a Boy.”

-Though Spears’ vocal abilities have a reputation for being everywhere to barely acceptable, no one truly knows if the superstar has the ability to hit the notes – and this album could’ve been Spears’ opportunity to do so.
+Though Spears’ vocal abilities have a reputation for being everywhere from non-existent to barely acceptable, no one truly knows if the superstar has the ability to hit the notes – and this album could’ve been Spears’ opportunity to do so.